 How often have you allowed anger or resentment to stop you in your tracks?

 Did you allow anger to mold you into something you are not?

 Did you ever possess the self-awareness to take the journey, remain open to acceptance of life on the upside of anger, and believe in the promise of calm in its wake?

 The questions stemming from today’s three references may be difficult to process at one time.
 These are challenging thoughts to process.
 Some of these questions may even stir up more emotions than you are ready to deal with at this time.
-But these questions also offer a reminder that navigating the chaos and practicing the art of living well requires a great deal of work.
+But these questions also offer a reminder that navigating the chaos requires a great deal of work.
 Translating one dream after another into reality demands more from us with each passing day.
 Experiencing pain and anger is a natural part of the human experience.
-The more you can increase your self-awareness to understand how pain and anger change you, the better your chances of navigating the chaos and practicing the art of living well.
+The more you can increase your self-awareness to understand how pain and anger change you, the better your chances of navigating the chaos.

 How often do you let pain or anger derail you?